wwmm/wwplot/README.md

 	python main.py

 This program is developed and tested on Linux.
 I am not sure if it runs on Windows.
-But it should be possible as only multplatform libraries are being used.
+But it should be possible as only cross-platform libraries are being used.